SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 If this field is not present or `false`, a subscription will be persistent by default.

 Persistent subscriptions ensure consumers never miss a message if their connection is interrupted.
-They use replicated secondary storage to maintain large backlogs (within the constraints of any maximum backlog sizes) and to maintain the consumers' positions in subscription notification streams.
+They use replicated secondary storage to maintain large backlogs (within the constraints of any configured backlog limits) and to maintain the consumers' positions in subscription notification streams.
 When a consumer of a persistent subscription has their connection interrupted, whether that is due to network issues or deliberate actions by the consumer,